How to Seed Cycle for Hormone Balance

 Estrogen levels start low and steadily increase to prepare for ovulation.
 To keep estrogen levels in balance, we cycle with flax seeds that contain phytoestrogens which adapt to the body’s estrogen needs during this phase.
-If estrogen levels get too high, the lignans in the flax seeds can bind to the excess so it can be eliminated from the body.
+If estrogen levels get too high, the lignans in the flaxseeds can bind to the excess so it can be eliminated from the body.
 We also cycle with pumpkin seeds, which are high in zinc to support progesterone production in the next phase.

 Omega-3 fatty acids are also beneficial during this phase to reduce inflammation and support reproductive functions.
 Eating lots of high-quality fatty fish (wild!) or taking a high-quality fish oil supplement is encouraged during this phase.
 If you’re vegan, you can use this algae-based omega-3 supplement instead.